ikoide/PongAlgorithms/pong/README.md

 done
 ```

 First a for loop is run 10 times, then I run the main.py script as a background process and get the PID of it.
-Then I sleep for 120 seconds which is how long each trial last and then a screenshot is taken and saved insdie the static/screenshots folder with the trial number as the file name.
+Then I sleep for 120 seconds which is how long each trial last and then a screenshot is taken and saved inside the static/screenshots folder with the trial number as the file name.
 Finally the process is killed based on the PID.

 ## Results
 Algorithm Type | [Bot #1](#bot-1-explained) | [Bot #2](#bot-2-explained) | [Bot #3](#bot-3-explained) | [Bot #4](#bot-4-explained)
 ------------ | ------------- | ------------- | ------------- | -------------
  | Accuracy (%) | 10.56% | 30.44% | 30.24% | 97.82%

+### Explanation of Results

+The outcome for most of the bots accuracy was predicted correctly, with the one exception for Bot #3.
+Bot #3 was similar to Bot #2 except with a few additional features.
+These features allowed Bot #3 to cut corners when trying to move to the balls position.
+Bot #2 and Bot #3 had such similar results I've concluded that the extra features either are useless or I've implemented them into the simulation incorrectly.

 ## Bugs & Troubles